gsingh-0-0-1/PRASSE/README.md

 Written by Gurmehar Singh - gurmehar@gmail.com.
 Please contact me if you have any questions or would like to contribute!
 This is a work in progress, and more contributors is always better.

-The purpose of this program - and eventually, set of programs - is to take FFT plots and sort through them automatically without relying on humans.
+The purpose of this repository is to take FFT plots and sort through them automatically without relying on humans.
 The tests were run on a 2015 MacBook Pro - specs blow:

 Processor: 2.7 GHz Intel Core i5

 Memory: 8 GB 1867 MHz DDR3

 Keep these in mind when looking at runtime statistics.